Claude Connector Examples: 5 Patterns for Building Real Connectors (August 2026)

 title: 'Get Project Timeline',

-description: 'Show milestone timing, dependencies, and late work for one project.',
+description: 'Show milestone timing and dependencies for one project ID.',

 };